Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![Figure 12](https://github.com/antropoteuthis/phylobio_final_project/raw/master/Good_Cophylo.png)
 Figure 12.
 Cophylogeny of amphipods and gelatinous hosts produced using ape::cophyloplot.

 The cophylogeny (Figure 12) shows the realtionship between common ancestry and association patterns.
-Global congruence (Parafit) between host and amphipod trees: 31.16939 , p-value = 0.148.
+Global congruence (Parafit, Legendre et al., 2002) between host and amphipod trees: 31.16939 , p-value = 0.148.
 The trees show some congruence, not significant enough to support a shared macroevolutionary scenario.
 However, if branch lengths are all set to 1, the values obtained are ParaFitGlobal = 124916 , p-value = 0.067, supporting a significant cospeciative macroevolutionay scenario.
 This is a common sensitivity analysis for studying the evolution of continuous traits, as there is not much theoretical support to believe that the rate of molecular evolution in a random gene or genes would be correlated with phenotypic or ecological traits.

 ![Figure 13](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_specificity.png)
 Figure 13.
 Amphipod phylogeny showing a brownian motion reconstruction of host specifity (blue - generalist, red - specialist).